oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - Custom Exadata subnet security lists are applied when the Exadata spoke is attached to the DRG in a Hub VCN topology.
 In standalone or DRG-as-hub deployments, the default Exadata security list behavior is preserved.
 - Backup subnet security list overrides are only used when the matching *add_exa_vcn\*_backup_subnet* toggle is enabled.
 Integration subnet security list overrides are only used when the matching *add_exa_vcn\*_integration_subnet* toggle is enabled.
 - Force client-to-integration and integration-to-client flows through the DRG for centralized inspection by enabling *exa_vcn\*_enable_intra_vcn_drg_route*.
 This only adds the client and integration subnet route rules when the Exadata VCN is attached to the DRG, and it is most useful when a Hub firewall must inspect traffic between those two Exadata subnets.
 - Relax governance by toggling *exa_vcn\*_cis_checks_enabled*, if a deviation from CIS networking guardrails is absolutely required.
-This is common when Exadata subnet security rules are intentionally opened and control is enforced by a firewall. **Use this with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.
+This is common when Exadata subnet security rules are intentionally opened and control is enforced by a firewall. **Note that this override only becomes effective when either *oci_nfw_ip_ocid* or *hub_vcn_east_west_entry_point_ocid* are provided, i.e., when traffic is directed to a firewall.
+Use it with extreme caution, ensuring your custom network security rules (in NSGs and security lists) do not expose sensitive ports to Internet**.

 The following *net_override.tf* pattern replaces the client, backup, and integration subnet security lists for *EXA-VCN-1*, and routes client/integration subnet traffic through the DRG: